 Siesta Key Dig the Beach Volleyball

 Siesta Key beach hosts the adults and juniors volleyball tournament on May 21-22.
 See them compete for cash prizes on the white sand of Siesta beach.
 Watch hard bodies hit the sand to the sound of house/dance music…a unique experience.
-If you missed this event, make sure you see the competition on June 18-19.
 Details at Dig the Beach.

 Sarasota Towles Court Artwalk